Disturbante/Stack-overflow-basics/README.md

 - Decode (The decoder convert the instruction in a cpu language ready to be oprated on)
 - Fetch Operand (Load eventual other data needed for processing)
 - Execute (The instruction is executed, for example an ALU operation)
-- Update Instruction Pointer (Eventually the instrunction pointer is incremented with the length of the executed instruction, that means the programm pass to next instruction)
+- Update Instruction Pointer (Eventually the instrunction pointer is incremented with the length of the executed instruction, that means the program pass to next instruction)

 But to perform all these operations the CPU need temporary places to store information that need to be read write and executed.<br>